jdidion/atropos/doc/recipes.rst

 For some trimming applications, the pre-defined adapter types behave differently from what you would like to have.
-In this section, we show some ways in which cutadapt can be made to behave in the desired way.
+In this section, we show some ways in which atropos can be made to behave in the desired way.

 .. note:: This section is still being written.